 On Grimm, the narrative begins after the female protagonist has been whisked away by a modern day prince.
 When the young man faces a financial setback, he turns to his wife’s stepmother for assistance but is refused.
 The stepmother is soon found murdered afterwards, with the girl’s godfather emerging as the top suspect.

-Grimm quickly turns the classic Cinderella fairy tale on its head, however, by making the appropriately named Lucinda the antithesis of her original namesake.
+Grimm then turns the classic Cinderella fairy tale on its head by making the appropriately named Lucinda the antithesis of her original namesake.
 “I kept watch on her all those years and made sure she never lost control,” the godfather tells Nick Burkhardt.
 “As long as she got everything she wanted, it worked.
 But she has no conscience.
 She’s uncontrollable and made those people’s lives miserable.”

 Thus instead of being the quietly suffering victim of Cinderella, Lucinda is the true villain of “Happily Ever After” – a materialistic and immoral person who is not above murdering her stepmother to get what she wants in life.